rheostat2718/conemu-maximus5/trunk/Far3Wrap/Readme.txt

    containing Far2 plugin binary (i.e. where colorer.dll located).
 3. (optionally) Rename Far2 plugin binary (i.e. colorer.dll -> colorer.dl_).
 4. (optionally) Rename Loader.dll to more obvious name (i.e. colorer3.dll).
-5. (optionally) Create wrapper ini file.
+5. (optionally) Create wrapper ini-file.
 It must match exactly with wrapper file name, renamed on step 3 (i.e. colorer3.ini).
+If you don't create ini-file, wrapper will create it for you with unique GUIDs.
    !!!WARNING!!!
-You must create unique GUIDs in each ini wrapper file.
+When you create ini-files manually, you must create unique GUIDs in each ini wrapper file.

 Sample wrapper ini files are included in distribution.